-A new report from Kearney, "Beauty and personal care: resetting the stage for M&A," notes that 88% of the 130 senior investment professionals surveyed believe beauty and personal care M&A volume will rise over the next two years.
+A new report from Kearney, "Beauty and personal care: resetting the stage for M&Aa," notes that 88% of the 130 senior investment professionals surveyed believe beauty and personal care M&A volume will rise over the next two years.
 Key drivers will be a consolidation of companies seeking external add-ons and synergies for existing brands/businesses.

 Hair care, while not in the top-most attractive categories, has experienced a skinification boom in deals, expanding from 3% of deal volume in 2018 to 10% in 2023.
+The K18 acquisition no doubt boosted the final percentage.

 Gen Z, which accounts for 30% of beauty and personal care sales, will also drive a focus on non-legacy brands.